Super Mario 3D All-Stars: Content

 Super Mario 3D All-Stars compiles high-definition ports of the first three 3D platform games in the Super Mario series: Super Mario 64 (1996), Super Mario Sunshine (2002), and Super Mario Galaxy (2007).
-The version of Super Mario 64 is the Shindō version released only in Japan in July 1997, which added bug fixes and gameplay alterations.
-Rumble support was also based from this version as well.
+The version of Super Mario 64 in the compilation is the Japan-only Rumble Pak rerelease from July 1997, which added rumble support as well as bug fixes and gameplay alterations.

-The games in the collection utilize emulation.
+All games in the collection utilize emulation; however, Galaxy was partially recompiled to run natively on the Nintendo Switch.
 They support Joy-Con controls with rumble function, and are displayed at higher resolutions, such as Sunshine running in a 16:9 aspect ratio.
 Both Sunshine and Galaxy are displayed in 1080p in TV Mode and 720p in Handheld Mode, while 64 is displayed in 720p in both modes in a 4:3 aspect ratio.
 A patch released in November 2020 added camera options for all three games and control options for F.L.U.D.D. in Sunshine.

 Sunshine did not initially natively support the GameCube controller on the Nintendo Switch.
 When originally released on the GameCube, Sunshine used the GameCube controller's analog triggers (which Switch controllers do not have) to regulate F.L.U.D.D.'s water pressure.
 For the collection, F.L.U.D.D. is controlled with the right bumper for precision aiming while standing still, while using the right trigger "is akin to pulling the GameCube's analog trigger to about the three-quarters mark".
-GameCube controller support for Sunshine was added in November 2020.
+GameCube controller support for Sunshine was added in November 2020 for use in TV Mode.
 A further patch released in November 2021 enabled Super Mario 64 to be played with the Nintendo 64 wireless controller available to Nintendo Switch Online subscribers.

-Galaxy features optional Joy-Con controls that imitate the motion-controlled setup of the Wii Remote and Nunchuk, with Mario's spin ability remapped to the Y button.
-In handheld mode, players can use the touchscreen in lieu of the pointer.
-To play Galaxy's cooperative gameplay mode in handheld mode, a secondary Joy-Con is needed.
+Galaxy features optional Joy-Con controls that imitate the motion-controlled setup of the Wii Remote and Nunchuk, with Mario's spin ability remapped to the X and Y buttons.
+When using the Pro Controller, the gyroscope is utilized for the pointer, and it can be recentered with the right bumper.
+When playing in Handheld Mode or on the Nintendo Switch Lite system, players must use the touchscreen in lieu of the pointer.
+To play Galaxy's cooperative mode in Handheld Mode or on the Nintendo Switch Lite, a secondary Joy-Con is needed.

-The compilation also features a music player mode, which compiles the entire original soundtracks of all three games—a total of 175 tracks.
+The compilation also features a music player mode, which compiles the entire original soundtracks of all three games, totaling 175 tracks.
 The music can be played when the screen is turned off.
+Additionally, a random song from any of the three soundtracks will play whenever the player opens the collection's main menu.